Almaty International Airport: Terminal 1

 The current Terminal 1 was opened on 29 December 2003, following construction that began in 2000 after the 1999 fire.
-Designed by architect Qaldybai Montahaev, the terminal features a dynamic roofline and distinctive architectural elements, including large lantern-like structures resembling faceted diamonds framed in stained glass.
-The design emphasizes visual appeal from both ground level and aerial views.

-In December 2012, an additional building dedicated to domestic flights was commissioned, increasing the airport’s capacity.
-This pavilion has a first floor for arrivals of local airlines and a second floor for domestic flight operations.
-Since the opening of Terminal 2 in 2024, Terminal 1 has served exclusively domestic flights within Kazakhstan.
+It was designed by architect Qaldybai Montahaev.

 Terminal 2

 Terminal 2 at Almaty International Airport opened on 1 June 2024, exclusively serving international flights.
 Construction began around 2022 after TAV Airports took full ownership.
 Designed by French firm ADPi and built by TAV Construction, the terminal covers over 53,000 square meters and includes 50 check-in counters, 20 passport control booths, and four automated e-gates.

 Located northeast of Terminal 1 and connected by an indoor bridge, Terminal 2 offers modern facilities such as security checkpoints, immigration, duty-free shops, VIP lounges, and a small museum displaying the airport's history.
-The terminal was built with a focus on accessibility and sustainability, increasing the airport’s annual capacity to 14 million passengers.
+The terminal was built with a focus on accessibility and sustainability, increasing the airport's annual capacity to 14 million passengers.